ysdanu/youtube_shorts_remover/README.md

 - Excludes Shorts from search results.
 - Removes the Shorts chip from search result filters.
 - Disables the Shorts queue when accessing direct links.

+#### License

+This extension is released under the MIT license.

+<a href="https://www.flaticon.com/free-icons/youtube" title="youtube icons">Youtube icons created by Md Tanvirul Haque - Flaticon</a>